agoncal/agoncal-training-javaee6-advanced/before/02-Arquillian/INSTALL.md

 * Make sure the `jbossHome` variable in `before/02-Arquillian/generate.fsh` is pointing to `$WILDFLY_HOME`
 * Execute the `generate.fsh` script with the command `run ../before/02-Arquillian/generate.fsh`

-## Write the JSB backing bean tests
+## Write the JSF backing bean tests

-* Copy the files `PublisherBeanTest.java` and `MusicianBeanTest.java` to the `view` package
+* Copy the files `CustomerBeanTest.java`, `PublisherBeanTest.java` and `MusicianBeanTest.java` to the `view` package
+* `cp ../before/02-Arquillian/CustomerBeanTest.java src/test/java/org/agoncal/training/javaee6adv/view`
-* `cp ../before/02-Arquillian/PublisherBeanTest.java cdbookstore/src/test/java/org/agoncal/training/javaee6adv/view`
+* `cp ../before/02-Arquillian/PublisherBeanTest.java src/test/java/org/agoncal/training/javaee6adv/view`
-* `cp ../before/02-Arquillian/MusicianBeanTest.java cdbookstore/src/test/java/org/agoncal/training/javaee6adv/view`
+* `cp ../before/02-Arquillian/MusicianBeanTest.java src/test/java/org/agoncal/training/javaee6adv/view`
 * Code the other tests following the same logic until all the tests pass
+* Add the methods `should_crud` and `should_paginate` to every test

 ## Write the REST endpoints tests

-* Copy the files `MusicianEndpointTest.java` to the `rest` package
+* Copy the files `CustomerEndpointTest.java` and `MusicianEndpointTest.java` to the `rest` package
+* `cp ../before/02-Arquillian/CustomerEndpointTest.java cdbookstore/src/test/java/org/agoncal/training/javaee6adv/rest`
 * `cp ../before/02-Arquillian/MusicianEndpointTest.java cdbookstore/src/test/java/org/agoncal/training/javaee6adv/rest`
 * Code the other tests following the same logic until all the tests pass
-* Notice that the Arquillian tests are `@RunAsClient`
+* Notice that the Arquillian tests are `@RunAsClient` and that they package a `WebArchive` (instead of a `JarArchive`) in `@Deployment(testable = false)`
+* Package the `persistence.xml` as a resource and the `beans.xml` as WEB-INF resource
+* Inject the `baseURL` as an `@ArquillianResource` instead of injecting the bean

 ## Execute the tests in a remote environment